+a memory device configured to store

-storing data relating to recipients, groups and group members, in a memory device, the data comprising a device-specific identifying address for each of a plurality of recipients, one or more group-specific addresses corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the device-specific identifying addresses of the selected recipients corresponding to each of the group-specific addresses;
+a recipient identifier for each of a plurality of recipients, a group identifier corresponding to each of respective 65 groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the recipient identifiers of the selected recipient corresponding to each of the group identifiers,

-providing the mobile device corresponding to each of the plurality of recipients with at least a subset of the data stored in the memory device, the at least a subset of the data being stored in the mobile device and comprising its corresponding device-specific identifying address and 20 the group-specific address of each group to which that recipient belongs as a group member;

-wirelessly broadcasting a group message addressed to a selected one of the group addresses, each of the mobile devices being configured to receive the broadcast group 25 message, to analyze a group-specific address provided with the group message, and send a response when the group-specific address in the group message is determined to be for a group to which that mobile device belongs:
+- wherein at least one mobile device corresponding to each of the plurality of recipients is provided with at least a subset of the data stored in the memory device, the subset of data being stored in the mobile device and comprising its corresponding recipient identifier and the group identifier of each group to which that recipient belongs as a group member; and - a control module comprising at least one processing device that is configured to access the memory device and is programmed to - wirelessly transmit a group message to the mobile device corresponding to each recipient in a selected group of recipients, each of the mobile devices being configured to receive the group message and send a response when the group message is determined to be for a group to which that recipient belongs as a group member.

-monitoring for responses to the group message from the group members of the group identified by a group-specific address provided in the group message; and storing acknowledgement data in the memory device for each of the group members, the acknowledgement data 35 comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the mobile device of that group member has been received.
+monitor for responses to the group message,

+- store acknowledgement data in the memory device for each of the group members, the acknowledgement data comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the recipient device of that group member has been received, - determine a type of message to send to at least one recipient based on the stored acknowledgement data, and - wirelessly transmit the message to the at least one recipient.